 אזרח | Citizen 100

-Using the 100 questions that the US government has determined to be the essential knowledge base necessary in order to be/come a citizen of the US, this project asks: What does it mean to be a citizen?
-What is citizenship?
+Using the 100 questions that the US government has determined to be the essential knowledge base necessary in order to be/come a citizen of the US, this project asks: What is citizenship?
+What does it mean to be a citizen?
 What is the meaning of belonging?
-Whose history is being told?
+Whose history is valued?
 How does knowing the answers to these questions secure a new citizen’s success in this country?
 Is there another set of questions that may tell a broader history or serve a new U.S. citizen more fully?
 What questions might the public curate?

 Through the experience of taking the standard 100-question test, followed by critical dialogue, participant collaborators go on to "rewrite" the examination by formulating questions for a Citizen | 100 exam sourced from a singular guiding prompt: “What question should US citizenship applicants be asked?”
 The Citizen | 100 questions, a publicly generated citizenship test, are being curated and collected into a study set of 100 flash cards, modeled on the current flash card study set formulated and disseminated by the U.S. government.
 The completed card sets will be distributed, with a publication, to the participating collaborators as well as other relevant cultural and social institutions.